201 Yarra Bend Road,

 Yes.
-John Holland has been appointed to build Stage 1 and 2 of the Thomas Embling Hospital expansion project.
+John Holland has been appointed to build stage one and two of the Thomas Embling Hospital expansion project.

 What will the Thomas Embling Hospital expansion project deliver?

-Stage 1 and 2 of the Thomas Embling Hospital expansion will deliver:
+Stage one and two of the Thomas Embling Hospital expansion will deliver:

 What will the new hospital look like?